 - 2. PROCESSES.
 DOE line management must implement oversight processes as described below. - a.
 Operational Awareness Activities.
-Operational awareness refers to those activities taken by DOE line personal to maintain cognizance of overall facility or activity status, major changes planned, and overall safety posture.
-The expected degree of operational awareness varies based on distance from the work. - (1) DOE line management must rigorously review and critique contractor processes and performance in identifying, evaluating, and reporting events and safety issues that are required to be reported by laws, regulations, or DOE directives to determine whether issues are properly screened, evaluated, and reported. - (2) DOE line management must evaluate and monitor the contractor evaluations and corrective actions for events and issues and assess whether effective recurrence controls are identified and implemented. - (3) Operational awareness activities must be documented either individually or in periodic (e.g., weekly or monthly) summaries. - (4) Deficiencies in programs or performance identified during operational awareness activities must be communicated to the contractor for resolution through a structured issues management process, which can be managed by the DOE field organization or the contractor. - b.
+DOE line management, primarily through field organizations, must conduct routine day-to-day monitoring of work performance through facility tours/walk-throughs, work observation, document reviews, meeting attendance and participation, and ongoing interaction with contractor workers, support staff, and management. - (1) DOE line management must rigorously review and critique contractor processes and performance in identifying, evaluating, and reporting events and safety issues that are required to be reported by laws, regulations, or DOE directives to determine whether issues are properly screened, evaluated, and reported. - (2) DOE line management must evaluate and monitor the contractor evaluations and corrective actions for events and issues and assesses whether effective recurrence controls are identified and implemented. - (3) Operational awareness activities must be documented either individually or in periodic (e.g., weekly or monthly) summaries. - (4) Deficiencies in programs or performance identified during operational awareness activities must be communicated to the contractor for resolution through a structured issues management process, which can be managed by the DOE field organization or the contractor. - b.
 Assessments of Facilities, Operations, and Programs.
 DOE line management must establish and implement assessment programs to determine contractor compliance with requirements. - (1) DOE line management assessments will be planned and scheduled based on requirements, analysis of hazards and risks, past performance, and effectiveness of contractor assurance systems for organizations, facilities, operations, and programs. - (2) In addition to scheduled assessments, "for cause" reviews will be performed when circumstances warrant (e.g., when events indicate degradation of a system). - (3) Assessments will be performed in support of facility startup and restart or review and will review and approve required program documents (e.g., authorization basis documents).

-(4) Assessments must include reviews of site qualification standard programs, training programs, and individual training and qualifications as they relate to environment, safety, and health; safeguards and security; emergency management; and cyber security.
+(4) Assessments must include reviews of site qualification standard programs, training programs, and individual training and qualifications as they relate to environment, safety, and health; safeguards and security; emergency management; cyber security; and business practices.